kaethorn/mp3-report/README.md

 ## TODO
 * HTML reports
-* find directories that have differing album names
+* find directories that have differing album names, genres, years or artists (except VA/splits)
-* find track titles or album names with invalid case
+* find track titles or album names with invalid case (report as warning, not error)
+* find directories that don't have a cover image